mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 Here it says, “‘I have something to say to you: for people in the world, the matter of birth and death is a great one.’”
 That is a main point we have to always pay attention to in monastic life: the matter of birth and death is [the] most important [thing].
 So on the wooden gong, the *han*, [there are] several characters there that say, “Life and death is a great matter.”

 And also he says, “All day long you seek fields of blessings only...”
 That means your original nature is already blessed, already *gifted* with buddha-nature, [the] field of blessing.
 Your nature is buddha-nature.
 So you should seek fields of blessings only: “... you do not try to get out of the bitter sea of birth and death.”
-Because if you try to get out of this bitter sea of birth and death, already you are standing at [a] dualistic place, so your basic nature and foundation is very shaky.
+Because if you try to get out of this bitter sea of birth and death, already you are standing [in a] dualistic place, so your basic nature and foundation is very shaky.
 If the foundation of your life is not stable, at that time, how can you realize the field of blessing?
 How can you take care of the phenomenal world, which seems to be confused?
 So that’s why he says, “If you are confused about your self-nature, how can blessings save you?”

 I think, strictly speaking, your self-nature is never confused.
 So Dogen Zenji says in *[unintelligible]*, “If you want to study the buddha way, you should believe that there is no confusion, no misunderstand, no delusions,” et cetera.
-So your life is always going in the path of the true nature, the path of *dharma*, Dogen Zenji [says].
+Your life is always going in the path of the true nature, the path of *dharma*, Dogen Zenji [says].
 And then, we can practice buddha-nature, we can practice the buddha way.
 But if the foundation is always found in the dualistic world, your life becomes very uneasy, so you never taste spiritual peace and harmony.

 But usually the foundation is found in the dualistic way.
 Even in religion, we practice in that way.